narinder9/timeline-block-for-gutenberg/readme.txt

 #### 9. Can I customize the appearance of icons in my timeline?
 Yes, with Timeline Block Pro, you can customize the icons in your timeline with options including dot, icon, image

+#### 10. How can I report security bugs?
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/timeline-block)

 == Upgrade Notice ==